Index

 With a dedicated page for arts and another for cinema.

-St James Concert Hall, originally a Church, is now a concert hall with excellent acoustics and serves the Island and its visitors with concerts, entertainment religious events and business meetings.
+St. James Concert & Assembly Hall St James Concert Hall, originally a Church, is now a concert hall with excellent acoustics and serves the

 Victor Hugo

-Victor Hugo, one of France's literary giants, spent 15 years in exile in Guernsey between 1855 and 1870.
 Having fled France, Hugo spent a short spell at St Clement's, in Jersey, before taking up residence at Hauteville House, which is now the property of the City of Paris.

 During his fifteen years on the island he made a lasting impression and wrote some of his most famous works.